jverho/SSI-Biometric-Authentication/README.md

 As soon as the authenticator has perfomed the matching of biometrics you can see the match result in the node terminal (e.g., `Matching Result for 0x70997970C51812dc3A010C7d01b50e0d17dc79C8: true`).

+The client listener received the authentication result which you can see in the node terminal.

 # Hardhat Commands

 ```shell